serlo/editor-plugins/README.md

-# ory-editor-plugins
+# Editor Plugins

-This is a monorepo for all plugins for the [Ory Editor](https://github.com/ory/editor) created for the E-Learning Website [www.serlo.org](https://de.serlo.org).
+This is a monorepo for all plugins for the [Splish Editor](https://github.com/splish-me/editor) created for the E-Learning Website [www.serlo.org](https://de.serlo.org).

 ## Run the storybook